 For more thoughts as a Financial Services industry insider, see Financial Tips From A Chartered Financial Analyst or Should I Max Out My 401k? a 42-Year Old Retired CFA answers!

 Financial Planning Fundamentals

 One of the most critical components of financial planning is a budget.
 Individuals and couples can ensure they live within their means by preparing and following a budget.
-A financial planner can provide oversight and accountability to ensure you are spending the right amount given your income and that you aren’t going into debt throughout your financial life.

 Based on a January 2022 survey conducted to determine consumers’ financial health, 56% of Americans would be unable to pay an unexpected $1,000 bill from their savings, instead opting to charge a credit card or find other sources to cover the payment.